BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 A number N is prime if no number from 2 to N-1 divides evenly into it.
 That is, <span>\\((N (mod \; k)) \ne 0\\)</span> for all <span>\\(k \in [2, N-1]\\)</span>.

-Once you generate those prine numbers (let's call them A and B), you can generate your public key (E, C) and private key (D, C).
+Once you generate those prime numbers (let's call them A and B), you can generate your public key (E, C) and private key (D, C).
 Recall that the value C is shared between the public and private key, and that E and C are made available to others so that they can encrypt data to you.
 Your private key (D, C) is needed to decrypt those values, so you must keep the value D a secret!

 To generate your public key: